loojovi/hdb_resale_prediction/README.md

 # HDB Resale Price Prediction
 For CS5228 Project

-This repo structure is as follows:
+This repo structure is as follows (Feel free to edit as necessary):
 ```
 ├── README.md          <- The top-level README for developers using this project.
 ├── data